Who Claims the Child on Taxes After a Divorce in New York?

 When parents have 50/50 custody, determining who claims the child on taxes can become complex because IRS rules are designed to assign the tax benefits to one parent.
 In cases of equal physical custody, several factors and IRS tiebreaker rules come into play to resolve which parent is eligible to claim the child as a dependent and other associated tax benefits.
 According to SmartAsset, when parties share a 50 / 50 custody arrangement, the test is whether one party has the child or children for a greater number of day than the other party for that tax year.
 In the event that the child spends exactly the same amount of time with each party, the party with the higher Adjusted Gross Income is entitled to claim the child as a dependent.

 The Tax Cuts and Jobs Act (TCJA) of 2017 brought significant changes to tax exemptions and credits related to dependents.
-For tax years 2018 through 2025, the TCJA eliminated personal and dependency exemptions.
-However, it increased the value of the Child Tax Credit and introduced a new credit for other dependents.
-These changes make it even more crucial for divorced or separated parents to understand who has the right to claim tax benefits related to their children.
+For tax years 2018 through 2025, the TCJA eliminated personal and dependency exemptions entirely while increasing the Child Tax Credit to $2,000 per qualifying child and introducing a new credit for other dependents.

 Best Practices For Filing Taxes and Claiming a Child as a Dependent